-You can pay over the Internet or use a preprinted payingin form.
-To ensure that the payment goes straight into your tax account your reference number (OCR) is required; this is preprinted on the paying-in form.
-If you pay in using a paying-in form other than the preprinted one you will have to state the reference number, as in the example below.
+You can pay over the Internet or use a prefilled paying-in form.
+To ensure that the payment goes straight into your tax account your reference number (OCR) is required; this is prefilled on the paying-in form.
+You can also calculate your reference number on www.skatteverket.se.

+If you pay in using a paying-in form other than the prefilled one you will have to state the reference number, as in the example below.
 The payment has to be made into the Tax Agency bank giro 5050-1055.

-Preprinted paying-in form
+Prefilled paying-in form

-The paying-in forms are preprinted with your identi fication particulars and the Tax Agency bank giro number.
-The incoming payment is recorded from the reference number preprinted on the paying-in form.
+The paying-in forms are prefilled with your identification particulars and the Tax Agency bank giro number.
+The incoming payment is recorded from the reference number prefilled on the paying-in form.